Testing from archive.php

 ON TOP OF THE WORLD AT THE BOTTOM OF THE WORLD IN PATAGONIA

 [PATAGONIA, CHILE] — Going to Torres del Paine in Patagonia was always one of my lifelong goals, well, at least for the last 25 years.
 Then, I finally bit the bullet and decided to go, paired with a visit to the Atacama Desert in the northern half of Chile — the driest place on the planet (you can see that part of the trip here).
 These are some of the best hikes in Torres del Paine.
+This is a summary of all the best hikes in Torres del Paine that I was able to take.
 Patagonia is a region that actually straddles both Chile and Argentina at the very tip of South America and I could never figure it out or decide which side to go to.
-I finally just picked Chile and didn’t get a chance to see the Argentina side, which I’m saving for

 Continue reading…

 [ATACAMA DESERT, CHILE] — The Atacama Desert.
-Good lord.
+The Driest Place on Earth.
+Good lord, as soon as I heard that, I knew I had to go.
 Nestled in the upper right corner of Chile — one of the longest and skinniest countries in the world — is this freak of nature, the driest place on our planet.
 It’s only a few hundred miles from the Pacific, but has some areas with no registered rainfall since they started measuring such things, over 400 years.
-It’s also the oldest desert on earth, been rainless for close to 3 million years.
-I love this line from Wikipedia “Studies by a group of British scientists have suggested that some river beds have been dry for 120,000 years.”
-Dry.
-It’s dry here.
-I’ve read about it, saw films about it, including this remarkable one, and was just totally consumed with
+And I’m here to show you all the best hikes I found over five days in the Atacama.
+It’s also the oldest desert on earth, been rain-less for close to 3 million years.
+I love this line from Wikipedia “Studies by a group

 Continue reading…